 We continued some short hikes inside the Valley exploring a few sites and collecting some gifts from the National Park gift stores as memory of this trip.
 Our final stop was the Valley grocery store to try to grill some sausages and hamburgers on the grill at our beautiful rental property.
 The grocery list was settled with little disputes and I even found two hats on sale, one that I sent to my sister in Singapore enticing her to come visit the US.
 The evening smoke descended with a non-stop slow rain of ashes that were blown over from Mimosa into Yosemite Valley.
 The grilling however went smoothly at our Airbnb rental with a good dinner and final assault on all the dessert items that we could not take back on our flight to Washington DC.

-PS: The title’s “C’est pa vrais” is the expression in French a lot like the American “No Way.” – an expression of surprise in this case.
-I heard this a lot as the French tourist (along with us) stood amazed at the various viewpoints of Yosemite’s beauty.
+PS: The title “C’est pas vrai “is a French expression similar to the American “No way!” — an exclamation of surprise.
+I heard it often as French tourists (along with us) stood amazed at the many viewpoints of Yosemite’s beauty.